-Grant One Hundred Year Rail-
+Grant One Hundred Year Railroad Franchises.

-road Franchises.

-Despite the rule that was made pre-

-venting the introduction of bills in the

-Legislature after the fiftieth day, Sena-

-tor Thomas introduced a bill today

-within two hours of the time the law

-requires the solons to adjourn this ses-

-sion.
-It is Senate bill 128, an act pro-

-viding for the examination of outstand-

-ing witness and juror certificates of

-districts courts of the Territory of Utah

-with the view of determining the

-amount thereof and the liability of the

-State thereof and barring from pay-

-ment all certificates not presented with-
+Despite the rule that was made preventing the introduction of bills in the Legislature after the fiftieth day, Senator Thomas introduced a bill today within two hours of the time the law requires the solons to adjourn this session.
+It is Senate bill 128, an act providing for the examination of outstanding witness and juror certificates of districts courts of the Territory of Utah with the view of determining the amount thereof and the liability of the State thereof and barring from payment all certificates not presented within the time prescribed in this act.

-The time limit fixed by the act is
+The time limit fixed by the act is February 1, 1902.